- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 Russia does not recognise dual nationality.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Russian dual nationals who are arrested or detained.

-Male Russian/Australian dual nationals between the ages of 18 and 27 may be subject to military conscription.
-Australian/Russian dual nationals should seek advice from the nearest Embassy or Consulate of Russia well in advance of travel.
+Male Australian-Russian dual nationals between the ages of 18 and 27 may be subject to military conscription.
+If you are in this category, you should seek advice well in advance of travel, from the nearest Embassy or Consulate of Russia well in advance of travel.

-Australian/Russian dual nationals are required to enter and leave Russia on a valid Russian passport.
-If the passport expires while they are in Russia, they must obtain a new Russian passport before departing.
-Australian/Russian dual nationals can also enter Russia on an emergency travel document issued by a Russian embassy or consulate, but they must get a new Russian passport before departure.
-The process of obtaining a new Russian passport routinely takes several months.
+Australian-Russian dual nationals are required to enter and leave Russia on a valid Russian passport.
+If the passport expires while in Russia, a new Russian passport must be obtained prior to departure.
+Russian border authorities will not allow departure on an expired Russian passport.
+Australian-Russian dual nationals can also enter Russia using a repatriation certificate (svidetelstvo na vozvrashcheniye) issued by a Russian embassy or consulate, but they must get a new Russian passport before departure.
+The process of obtaining a new Russian passport for non-residents is complex and can take several months.

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis and other tick-borne diseases.
 Ticks are very common in country areas from spring to autumn.
 There have been reports of increased incidence of rabies and tick-borne encephalitis in Russia.